krishpatel023/learn-react/README.md

 NOTES:

-## useNavigate
+## Nested Routing.

-Navigation using button can be achieved by 2 ways:-
-* useNavigate
-* navigate using function

-Examples of both are shown in the Home.js component.
+* Nested Routes are added in the App.js.
+* Then in Contact.js the links to the components are added.